 - Electronics Lab

 - Structure and Material Lab

 - Thermo-vacuum and Optics Lab

-In addition, the School's facilities include a ground station for tracking and commanding satellites, a space simulator (thermo-vacuum, magnetic field, sun simulator) and a sterile room for assembling microsatellites.
+The School's facilities include a ground station for tracking and commanding satellites, a space simulator (thermo-vacuum, magnetic field, sun simulator), and a clean room for assembling microsatellites.